 - Rationale why it is important to attend the conference for your further work in ataxia research

 - Letter of support from your group leader

 - Confirmation that you do not have financial support to attend the Ataxia Global Conference otherwise

 Please send this information to: firstname.lastname@example.org

 The Ataxia Global Young Investigator Initiative will collect all applications.
-A structured document will be developed to assist in the review process by the AGI steering committee.
-Based on the reviews of the applicants’ submissions and the need for funding, the steering committee will elect three young investigators to receive up to 2,000 USD travel support to attend the Ataxia Global Conference and ICAR in Orlando, March 2022.
+A structured document will be developed to assist in the review process by the AGI Steering Committee.
+Based on the reviews of the applicants’ submissions and the need for funding, the Steering Committee will elect three young investigators to receive up to 2,000 USD travel support to attend the Ataxia Global Conference and ICAR in Dallas, TX, USA, November 2022.

 For junior researches it is often challenging to get an overview in the field of rare diseases like ataxia.
 The Young Investigator Initiative has been initiated by Dr. Heike Jacobi and Dr. Jennifer Faber within the framework of Ataxia Global as a platform for scientific exchange amongst young researchers and for education and training purposes.
 The overall aim is to train clinicians assuring high quality of clinical assessments and to bring together young scientists within the field of ataxia research.